K-moduli of curves on a quadric surface and K3 surfaces: Introduction

 \subsection{Organization}

+For the remainder of this paper, $c$ (and thus $t$ and $\beta$) will always denote a rational number.
 This paper is organized as follows.
 In Section \ref{sec:prelim} we recall the definitions of K-stability, normalized volumes, and the CM-line bundle.
 We also recall the main results of \cite{ADL}, and define the relevant moduli functor.
 In Section \ref{sec:LO}, we recall the background on K3 surfaces and review the main results of \cite{LO}.
 In Section \ref{sec:surfaces}, we determine which surfaces can appear as degenerations of $\bP^1 \times \bP^1$ on the boundary of the K-moduli spaces.
 Key ingredients are Theorems \ref{thm:indexbound} and \ref{thm:surfaces} which bound the Gorenstein indices of singular surfaces using normalized volumes.
 In Section \ref{sec:main}, we compare the GIT compactification with the K-stability compactification, and study the wall crossings that appear for K-moduli.
 In particular, we present the proofs of Theorems \ref{mthm:thmintro}, \ref{mthm:spaceiso}, and \ref{mthm:slcK3}.
-These are achieved by the index estimates mentioned above, computation of CM line bundles, and a modification of Paul-Tian's criterion \cite{PT06} to work over non-proper bases.
+These are achieved by the index estimates mentioned above, computation of CM line bundles, and a modification of Paul-Tian's criterion \cite{PT06} (see also \cite{OSS16, ADL}) to work over non-proper bases (see also \cite{SS17}).
 Note that the VGIT of $(2,4)$-complete intersections in $\bP^3$ for a general slope does not provide a $\bQ$-Gorenstein flat log Fano family over a proper base, but only such a family over the complete intersection locus as a quasi-projective variety.
 This creates an issue that the usual Paul-Tian's criterion cannot be directly applied.
 In order to resolve this issue, we trace the change of K/VGIT stability conditions along their wall crossings, and argue that their polystable replacements indeed coincide.
 Finally, in Section \ref{sec:generaldegree}, we discuss some generalizations for higher degree curves on $\bP^1 \times \bP^1$ and prove Theorem \ref{mthm:alldeg}.